HCP applicant FAQs

 Can I complete the Master's degree part-time?

-SCPD offers what is known as the Honors Cooperative Program (HCP) for students to complete the Statistics Master's degree part-time (minimum 3 units per quarter; majority of courses are offered for 3 units*).
+SCPD offers what is known as the Honors Cooperative Program (HCP) for students to complete the Statistics Master's degree part-time (minimum 3 units per quarter; majority of courses are offered for 3 units; see Stanford Online coursework for graduate education).
 Students must be sponsored by an employer.
-Admitted (Stats MS) applicants can enroll as an HCP student, which allows a student to finish the degree within 5 years (GAP 5.2).
-This does not equate to an online degree program as the majority of degree required courses are offered on-campus only.
+Admitted (Stats MS) applicants can enroll as an HCP student, which allows a student to finish the degree within 5 years (read the policy at GAP 5.2).
+This does not equate to an online degree program as the majority of required courses are offered on-campus only.

 Is the Data Science track offered as a part-time degree (HCP)?